-The City rake gets it’s names from it’s resemblance to a city skyline and has a very similar profile to that of the bitting of a key.
-Other common names for this rake are the “L Rake” or the “Long Ripple.”
+The City rake gets its name from its resemblance to a city skyline and has a very similar profile to that of the biting of a key.
+Other common names for this rake are the "L Rake" or the "Long Ripple."

 How to Use

-Many beginner’s make the mistake of using the City rake like most other rakes — that is in a scrubbing manner as demostrated above with the Bogota.
+Many beginners make the mistake of using the City rake like most other rakes – that is in a scrubbing manner as demonstrated above with the Bogota.